FleekHQ/fleek-docs/docs/storage/overview.md

 Whether you prefer to use simple interfaces, programming, or use your current code, we have you covered.

+!!! info

+    As of 2023, we have begun the a gradual deprecation of Fleek.co's storage API endpoints in favor of custom, per-user, domains.
+Read more about how to prepare for this transition, and the road to a new storage service [in this blog](https://blog.fleek.co/posts/fleek-co-gateway-storage-url-deprecation)

 <div class="prev-boxes-list">
   <a href="../storage-app/" class="prev-box">
     <h5>Storage App UI</h5>